team4kira/Deploying-FortiGate-VM-on-Linux-with-KVM-QEMU-and-virt-manager/README.md

     next
 end

-Attach a Kali, Ubuntu, or Windows test VM to fgt-lan.
-Configure a static address such as:
+Attach a test VM to fgt-lan and configure it with values such as:
 IP address: 10.10.10.10
 Prefix:     /24
 Gateway:    10.10.10.1
 DNS:        1.1.1.1

-A basic safe lab design is:
-Internet
-   |
-Linux host
-   |
-libvirt default NAT network
-   |
-FortiGate port1 (DHCP, management/WAN)
-   |
-FortiGate port2 (10.10.10.1/24)
-   |
-libvirt isolated fgt-lan
-   |
-Test VM (Kali, Ubuntu, Windows, etc.)
+[!NOTE]

-To provide port2 clients outbound connectivity through port1, later create an explicit FortiGate firewall policy from port2 to port1 with NAT enabled.
-Create this policy only after confirming the interfaces and routing are correct.
+To permit lab-client internet access, create an explicit FortiGate firewall policy from port2 to port1 with NAT enabled.
+Confirm interface addressing and default routing before creating the policy.
-13. Back Up and Snapshot
-After confirming that the license is active, port1 has connectivity, and GUI access works:
+Backups and snapshots
+Create a clean restore point after the following are working:
+·	The permanent evaluation license is active.
+·	port1 receives a NAT address.
+·	The web GUI opens successfully.
+·	The initial administrator password is stored securely.
+Recommended actions
-1. Export a FortiGate configuration backup from System -> Settings -> Backup.
+1. In FortiOS, export a backup from System -> Settings -> Backup.
-2. In virt-manager, create a snapshot/checkpoint if the storage configuration supports it; alternatively, shut down the VM and make a safe copy of the qcow2 disk.
+2. Create a virt-manager snapshot/checkpoint if supported by the storage configuration.
+3. Alternatively, shut down the VM and make a safe copy of the QCOW2 disk.
-3. Record the FortiOS version, VM resource allocation, interface mapping, and lab subnet plan in repository documentation.
+4. Record FortiOS version, virtual NIC mapping, assigned subnets, and resource allocation in your lab notes.
-A clean post-install checkpoint makes it easy to restore the lab after policy, VPN, routing, IPS, or Security Fabric experiments.
 Troubleshooting
-Problem	Likely cause	Recommended first action default NAT network is inactive	The libvirt virtual network is stopped	Run sudo virsh net-start default and sudo virsh net-autostart default
+Issue	Likely cause	First action default NAT network is inactive	Libvirt network is stopped	Run sudo virsh net-start default and sudo virsh net-autostart default
-VM will not start	KVM/libvirt service inactive or virtualization disabled in firmware	Start libvirt services and enable VT-x/AMD-V/SVM in BIOS/UEFI fortios.qcow2 cannot be selected	Storage-path or permission restriction	Use a libvirt storage pool or place the image in /var/lib/libvirt/images/
+VM does not launch	KVM/libvirt service is down or hardware virtualization is disabled	Start the appropriate libvirt service; enable VT-x/AMD-V/SVM in firmware
-FortiGate gets no IP on port1	NIC not connected to default: NAT, or interface not configured for DHCP	Confirm NIC source in virt-manager and run set mode dhcp on port1
+VM disk cannot be selected	Image path is not in a usable libvirt storage pool	Add a storage pool or use /var/lib/libvirt/images/ port1 has no IP address	NIC is not attached to default: NAT, or port1 is not in DHCP mode	Verify the virt-manager NIC source; run the set mode dhcp configuration
-Browser cannot open GUI	Wrong IP address or HTTPS administrative access is not allowed	Confirm address with diagnose ip address list; ensure set allowaccess ping https ssh
+GUI is unreachable	Wrong IP, no HTTPS administrative access, or NAT network stopped	Use diagnose ip address list; verify set allowaccess ping https ssh
-VM cannot reach FortiCare	NAT/DNS/default route issue	Check default network state; test execute ping 1.1.1.1; configure DNS if necessary
+FortiGate cannot reach FortiCare	NAT, default route, or DNS is missing	Test execute ping 1.1.1.1, then test a DNS name and configure DNS if needed
-Evaluation license fails	Trial already registered to the FortiCare account or VM exceeds limits	Confirm 1 vCPU, 2 GB RAM, no more than 3 NICs; check FortiCare asset management
+Trial activation fails	Account already has a trial VM or VM exceeds trial capacity	Confirm 1 vCPU, 2 GB RAM, up to 3 NICs; review FortiCare asset management
-VM does not boot under UEFI	Firmware or boot-order issue	Switch to BIOS/legacy boot and ensure fortios.qcow2 is first in boot order
-Browser shows certificate warning	FortiGate uses a self-signed certificate initially	Verify the local IP and continue through the browser's advanced warning option
+VM does not boot	Boot-order or firmware mismatch	Ensure the QCOW2 disk is first; try BIOS/legacy firmware Certificate warning appears	Default self-signed administrative certificate	Verify the local VM IP, then continue through the browser's advanced warning page

-Operating Notes
-·	The FortiGate VM must be running to access its GUI or process traffic.
-·	The virt-manager application and console window do not need to remain open after the VM is running.
-·	Shutting down, suspending, or rebooting the Linux host stops the VM unless an advanced host-level configuration is used.
-·	Keep the default NAT network active for the initial management/WAN interface.
-·	For a home lab, start the VM manually while learning; configure VM autostart only after the setup is stable.
-Useful Commands
+Useful commands
-Host: check VM state
+Host commands
+# Display defined and running VMs
 virsh list --all

+# Display all libvirt networks
+sudo virsh net-list --all

+# Start the default NAT network
+sudo virsh net-start default

-Host: start the default NAT network sudo virsh net-start default
+# Start the default NAT network automatically

-Host: make the NAT network start automatically sudo virsh net-autostart default
+sudo virsh net-autostart default

-FortiGate: inspect interfaces
+# Launch the graphical VM manager
+virt-manager

+FortiGate commands
+# Display interface addressing
 diagnose ip address list

-FortiGate: inspect routes
+# Display the routing table
 get router info routing-table all

+# Test IP connectivity
+execute ping 1.1.1.1

+# Test DNS resolution and connectivity
-FortiGate: test network connectivity execute ping 1.1.1.1 execute ping fortinet.com
+execute ping fortinet.com

+# Display system and license-related status
+get system status

+Operating notes
+·	The FortiGate VM must be powered on to provide its GUI, VPN, routing, or firewall functions.
+·	The virt-manager program and console window may be closed after the VM is running; they are management tools, not the VM itself.
+·	Shutting down, rebooting, suspending, or hibernating the Linux host stops the VM.
+·	Keep the default NAT network active for the port1 management/WAN interface.
+·	For a learning lab, start the VM manually until the configuration is stable.
+Enable VM autostart only if it is genuinely required.
+License notes
+·	Use only official Fortinet images and comply with Fortinet licensing terms.
+·	The permanent evaluation license is a free lab/evaluation entitlement, not an unrestricted production license.
+·	The specific limits and available features may change between FortiOS releases; confirm the license details in the FortiGate GUI and Fortinet documentation for the installed version.
+·	Never commit configuration backups containing credentials, certificates, private keys, tokens, serial numbers, or IP information that should remain private.
 Disclaimer
-This repository documents a non-production FortiGate-VM home-lab deployment.
-Follow Fortinet licensing terms, use official Fortinet images, protect administrative credentials, and avoid connecting untested firewall configurations directly to production networks.
+This project is an independent lab deployment guide and is not affiliated with, endorsed by, or supported by Fortinet.
+Fortinet, FortiGate, FortiOS, FortiCare, FortiGuard, and FortiConverter are trademarks of Fortinet, Inc.